Resources, or “rss” as they are referred to, are one of the key tools of Final Fantasy: A New Empire for building and maintaining your power.

 The key value of certain packs is that they include permanent boosts that will cut the costs on research or buildings by 50%.
 If you are buying packs to speed up your progress, those are the ones you will want to target first.
 There is a suggested order on which packs to buy, which we explain in our earlier article in this series on What To Look For In Packs.

 You get resources as well as hero experience for completing the Hero Quests under the Quest tab of the menu.
-This is modest source of resources in the early levels, but all you have to do for it is click the quest and collect buttons for it.
+This is a modest source of resources in the early levels, but all you have to do for it is click the quest and collect buttons for it.
 Make a habit of picking up a quest or two in between doing other things in the game.
-As you level your Citadel, the rss you receive from these will improve.
+As you level your Citadel, the RSS you receive from these will improve.

 Pro-Tip: The Hero and Guild Quests are also a source of gems and rare crafting materials.
 You can read more about that in our Gear and Gems Guide, but for right now look at the actual quest rewards in the quest drop-down and prioritize quests with gems and crafting materials.